pandasrcute/cse15l-lab-reports/lab-reports-1-week-2.md

 SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.

 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```

 6. Agree to this message by typing in `yes`.
 You should be prompted to enter your password.
-Your screen should look similar to this once you have successfully connected to a computer in the CSE basement.
+Your screen should look similar to this once you have successfully connected to a computer in the CSE basement. <br>
 ```
 ssh cs15lsp22aht@ieng6.ucsd.edu
 Password:
 Last login: Fri Apr  1 11:33:28 2022 from 128.54.184.112